The Logos: The Meletic Testament (Chapter 28 The Beginning Of Life)

 130. To Ena is not a creator god—it is the condition that allows any structure, any motion, any existence to occur.

-131. The beginning is not a question of origin or creation—it is a question of how the Logos and the Nous unfolded under the influence of To Ena.
+131. The beginning was not a question of origin or creation—it was a question of how the Logos and the Nous unfolded under the influence of To Ena.

 132. Matter does not point to a higher realm—it points to itself, to its own capacity for form and persistence.
 It was not created but shaped.